Find out if you’re at risk for osteoporosis

 Measuring Your Bone Mineral Density

-In women over 50 who are postmenopausal, the main test for osteoporosis is a bone mineral density test.
+In postmenopausal women over 50, the main test for osteoporosis is a bone mineral density test.
 Bone mineral density, or BMD, is how much bone mineral, such as calcium, is in your bones.
 Low bone density means your bones are more porous, or airy.

 T-scores compare a woman’s BMD with the average BMD of young, healthy women.
 If you haven’t had a fracture, T-scores can tell you how much you are at risk — and prompt you to talk about osteoporosis treatment options with your doctor.